bojko108/space-commando/README.md

 ## Environment setup

-* Real buildings imported with a script - source spatil data is stored in `Assets/Maps/Level3.txt` file
+* Real buildings imported with a script - source spatial data is stored in `Assets/Maps/Level3.txt` file
 * Import map data using the script for importing from `GeoJSON` asset:
   * The unique ID is stored in `osm_id` property
   * The extrusion parameter is stored in `height` property
   * Put all buildings in layer `Buildings`
+  * Combine buildings in one mesh
   * Add Mesh Collider using the script for generating mesh colliders
   * Add Material using a script
   * All buildings and base border are set to `static`